If you’ve been reading this blog for some time, you know that it’s a tradition to write a Christmas letter to you our dear readers.

 Summer came with more days at the pool, more company, a brief getaway with Mr. Crumbs and a blogging mastermind retreat in West Virginia.
 Getting to hang out with my blogging-turned-real-life-friends is always a lot of fun, but meeting their husbands and children too is icing on the cake.
 8 adults and 18 kids in a cabin in the mountains of West Virginia made for a lot of memories that my family and I will never forget!

 My kids started 3rd and 5th grade in the fall and with that came gymnastics for The Girl and basketball for The Boy.
 We’ve learned the delicate balance between extracurricular activities and family sanity for this season of life, but who knows what will happen with middle school next year (YIKES!).
+(Edited to add a NOTE TO FUTURE SELF: There are a lot more sports in your future.
+Get ready for it.)

 The year is winding down but it’s just the start of cooler weather and we already experienced our first snow of the season!
 The skies opened and dumped 10+ inches of perfect packing snow in 24 hours.
 We brought out the air mattress again, built snowmen and pretty much had crock pot hot chocolate going 24/7.
 It was truly a winter wonderland!